MV Dunedin Star: Successor ship

-In 1968, the ship was transferred to the Blue Star subsidiary Lamport and Holt, which renamed it Roland 2.
-It spent most of the next seven years on a regular route between Río de la Plata, Brazil and the UK.
-In 1975, it was sold to Pallas Maritime of Cyprus, who renamed it Jessica.
-After two more changes of the owner, it was scrapped in 1978 at Gadani ship-breaking yard in Pakistan.
+In 1968, the ship was transferred to the Blue Star subsidiary Lamport and Holt, which renamed her Roland 2.
+She spent most of the next seven years on a regular route between Río de la Plata, Brazil and the UK.
+In 1975, she was sold to Pallas Maritime of Cyprus, who renamed her Jessica.
+After two more changes of the owner, she was scrapped in 1978 at Gadani ship-breaking yard in Pakistan.